-In order to assess the effects of the Fonterra dairy factory and Hawera Wastewater Treatment Plant combined outfall discharge on the nearby intertidal communities, surveys were conducted at four sites in spring (October-November 2020, peak season), and summer (March 2021, post-peak season) (Figure 9).
-The surveys included three potential impact sites either side of the outfall (two southeast and one northwest) and one control site (further northwest).
+In order to assess the effects of the Fonterra dairy factory and Hawera Wastewater Treatment Plant combined outfall discharge on the nearby intertidal communities, a survey was conducted at four sites in summer (between 19 and 22 February, post-peak season) (Figure 8).
+The survey included three potential impact sites either side of the outfall (two southeast and one northwest) and one control site (further northwest).
 It was expected that adverse effects of the marine outfall discharge on intertidal communities would have been evident as a significant decline in species richness and diversity at the potential impact sites, relative to the control site.
-The main findings of these surveys are summarised below, and presented in Figures 10 to 13.
+The main findings of the survey are summarised below, and presented in Figures 9 and 10.

-Figure 9 Map of sampling sites in relation to the outfall
+Figure 8 Map of sampling sites in relation to the outfall